RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 When you have hundreds or thousands of very short tasks, it is better to combine simple array with a loop that groups multiple tasks for efficiency.

-In the following example, we specify 4 array tasks, then use shell variables and loop to set the number of runs for each array task to do and the starting and ending number of runs for them.
+In the following example, we:

+  * specify 4 array tasks,
+  * then use shell variables and a loop to set the number of runs that each array task will do and the starting and ending number of runs for them.
-The submit script will do 4,000 runs of a program (here substituted by ``echo`` for simplicity) where each run takes just a few seconds to complete.
+  * the submit script will do 4,000 runs of a program (here substituted by ``echo`` for simplicity) where each run takes just a few seconds to complete.

 Instead of running an array job with 4,000 tasks, the script will be much more efficient to run 4 array tasks where each completes 1,000 runs.